dougch/s2n-tls/.clinerules/projectbrief.md

 ### Copyright Header Requirements

-Every source code file in s2n-tls must include a copy of the Apache Software License 2.0 header, as well as a correct copyright notification.
-The year of copyright should be the year in which the file was first created.
+Every source code file in s2n-tls must include an Apache Software License 2.0 header, as well as a correct copyright notification.

-Example of the required header:
+Example of a full copyright header:

 ```c
 /*